git-daisy/Galactic-Age-Calulator/README.md

 * _webpack-dev-server 3.11.2_

 ## Description <a id="description"></a>

-_This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.
-Balance between a summary of the project and a tame market pitch._
+  I still have a bit of work to do on this application, but I am confident in what I have built so far and am feeling much more comfortable using webpack!
+I will soon be adding another function to offer the amount of years past the life expectancy on a planet the user has lived.

 ## Setup/Installation Requirements <a id="setup"></a>

 * _Open the terminal on your local machine_
 * _If [Node.js](https://nodejs.org/en/) and [Nope Package Manager (npm)](https://www.npmjs.com/) are not installed on your local device, follow the instructions [here](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js)_
 * _Navigate to the directory inside of which you wish to house this project_
-* _Clone this project with the following git command `$ git clone <https://github.com/jessicarubinwilliams/project>`_
+* _Clone this project with the following git command `$ git clone <https://github.com/git-daisy/project>`_
 * _Navigate to the top level of the repository with the command `$ cd project`_
 * _Recreate project environment and install required dependencies with terminal command `$ npm install`_
 * _Create production environment with terminal command `$ npm run build`_